 Huehuetenango is considered a coffee economy.
-Our importer has told us that around 80% of the population makes its living from coffee either directly or indirectly.
+Our importer has told us that around 80% of the population lives directly or indirectly from coffee.
 These farmers and producers are professionals, and we respect their work because they provide us with delicious, quality coffee beans.

 ABOUT ETHIOPIAN COFFEE

 Unlike most coffee-growing countries, the coffee plant originated here, not introduced through settlement.
-Instead, growing, processing, and drinking coffee is part of the everyday way of life and has been for centuries.
+Instead, growing, processing, and drinking coffee is part of everyday life and has been for centuries.

-There is 99% more genetic material in Ethiopia’s coffee alone than in the entire rest of the world; the result is a coffee lover’s dream.
-There are no coffees that are spoken of with the reverence or romance that Ethiopian coffees are.
+There is 99% more genetic material in Ethiopia’s coffee alone than in the rest of the world; the result is a coffee lover’s dream.
+No coffees are spoken of with the reverence or romance that Ethiopian coffees are.

 ABOUT GUATEMALAN COFFEE

 Coffee came to Guatemala in the late 18th century.
 European immigrants were encouraged by the Guatemalan government to establish plantations.
-Seeds and young coffee plants were distributed by the government and by the late 1800s Guatemala was exporting nearly 300 million pounds of coffee annually.
+The government distributed seeds and young coffee plants, and by the late 1800s Guatemala was exporting nearly 300 million pounds of coffee annually.

 A large percentage of Guatemala’s population identifies with one of more than 20 officially recognized indigenous groups.
 Most farmers are smallholders who are either working independently of one another or formally working in cooperative associations.